Reed-CompBio/spras/README.md

 SPRAS has limited experimental support for Singularity instead of Docker, and only for some pathway reconstruction algorithms.
 SPRAS uses the spython package to interface with Singularity, which only supports Linux.

-## Docker demo
-The `docker-demo` subdirectory is not used by the main pathway reconstruction framework.
-It serves as a reference for how to set up Dockerfiles and make Docker run calls.

 ## Attribution
 SPRAS builds on public datasets and algorithms.
 If you use SPRAS in a research project, please cite the original datasets and algorithms in addition to SPRAS.